Marcel-19/Marcel-19/README.md

-# 👋 Hi, I’m Renzo Espinoza, and I'm currently an university student learning systems and software.
+# 👋 Hi, I’m Renzo Espinoza, and I'm currently majoring on systems engineering at Peruvian University of Applied Sciences.
-- 👀 I’m interested in *systems, programming and a lot of arts*.
-Most of all I look foorward to learn **front-end development**
+- 👀 I’m interested in *systems, programming, and a lot of arts*.
-- 🌱 I’m currently learning Next.js and API manipulations
+- 🌱 I’m currently learning Next.js and API's.
-- 💞️ I’m looking to collaborate on open source, if the opportunity comes up
+- 💞️ I’m looking to learn data scienc and/or service management
 ### 📫 How to reach me: @renzoesp_ on twitter

 <a href="https://github.com/anuraghazra/github-readme-stats">